ministryofjustice/security-guidance/docs/acceptable-use.md

 ## Personalisation of equipment

 A popular trend is to adorn laptops with stickers.
 This is acceptable as long as the material does not cause problems such as upset, offence, or embarrassment.
 The same applies if you customise the desktop environment of your equipment, for example by changing the desktop image.

-## Contact details

-For any further questions or advice relating to security, contact: [security@justice.gov.uk](mailto:security@justice.gov.uk).

-## Feedback

-> If you have any questions or comments about this guidance, such as suggestions for improvements, please contact: [itpolicycontent@digital.justice.gov.uk](mailto:itpolicycontent@digital.justice.gov.uk).